9 Early Warning Signs of Ovarian Cancer the Silent Killer

 Several contributing factors can put you at risk of ovarian cancer, including age, genetics, mutations, endometriosis, women who had breast, uterine, or colorectal (colon) cancer, etc.

 There is no straight way to prevent ovarian cancer, but the following measures can help you

 - Birth control pills reduce the risk of ovarian cancer

-- Women who had given birth to the number of children is less likely to develop it
+- Women who have given birth to several children are less likely to develop it

 - Tubal ligation (the procedure to tie fallopian tubes)